 Is the GRE required?

 Yes, the GRE is required.
 We accept GRE scores that were taken five years or less from the date of application.
 Please note GRE scores must be in the new format.
 If you have GRE scores in the former format (with scores in the 500 range, please have the score officially converted prior to submission to FIU Graduate Admissions.
-Thank you.)
+Thank you.) *Update-Please note, the GRE is currently waived until further notice.

 Will my application be reviewed even if it's not complete?